 DreamPress includes built-in server caching, which speeds up your site significantly.
-Since caching creates static versions of your site, less resources are needed by the server when a customer visits your site.
+Since caching creates static versions of your site, fewer resources are needed by the server when a customer visits your site.
 This allows your site to not only load faster, but also helps manage larger amounts of traffic.
 However, when caching is not working, your site will typically run slower and your resource usage will be higher.

 Do I need a caching plugin?